Youssef-Hemaop/Youssef-Hemaop/README.md

 <p style="color:#FFD700;">
 Hi 👋, I’m <b style="color:#0A66C2;">Youssef Soliman</b>, a data scientist aspiring to become a machine learning engineer.
 With infinite curiosity for tech and a growing passion for AI, I’m building strong foundations in data analysis, modeling, and intelligent systems.

-🚀 My journey is just beginning, but I’m committed to continuous learning and hands-on projects that push me closer to developing innovative and practical AI solutions.

-🌍 Through data-driven insights and automation, I aim to make technology more adaptive, impactful, and accessible.
 </p>